What is Patta Chitta?

 Nanjai is the name of the land which has plenty of resources for water supply, such as water bodies, rivers, canals, ponds, water reservoirs etc. Punjai is the land with lesser resources for water supply, such as fewer water bodies.
 But, Punjai has the provision of having facilities like bore wells.

-All the records of Patta and Chitta are maintained by the Government of Tamil Nadu through the process of computerisation of the records.
+All the records of Patta and Chitta are maintained by the Government of Tamil Nadu through the process of computerization of the records.
 These Patta and Chitta documents are available for all online only.
 Anyone can approach the concerned Taluka office to have information about Patta Chitta or access Patta Chitta online.

-Fourth Step- This Patta Chitta from Town Survey Land Register is made available to the person after submission of al details related to the property in question.
+Step 4 - This Patta Chitta from Town Survey Land Register is made available to the person after submission of al details related to the property in question.
 The certificates are provided online by the Town Survey Land register.
 These certificates will be with all the details of the property in question.
 These details will also include municipal door number, locality of the land, type of lands etc. This validity of the issued certificates can also be checked online.

-How to transfer Patta Chitta?
+How to Transfer Patta Chitta?

 Patta and Chitta are requested from the related Taluka office by any prospective buyer of a property or by a bank.
 Patta Chitta must be verified by the concerned Taluka office to be considered as valid.